captain-pj/beatsheet/README.md

 The compiled front end code is available on [https://beatsheet.vercel.app/](https://beatsheet.vercel.app/).
 To run the backend services, follow the instructions on the following repository to get a Docker container running locally (the front end app points to the local endpoint): [beatsheet-exercise](https://github.com/fmatar/beatsheet-exercise)

+Users can add acts, which serve as containers for beats (shots, scenes, lines, etc.).
+They can also add beats within each act container.
+They can delete acts (deleting beats within them) and delete beats.
+They can also edit beats.

+Potential future improvements: allow users to drag and rearrange the beat cards within the acts and the acts themselves.
+Allow users to uploda a storyboard panel or other visual reference that can be revealed through "flipping" the cards.

+Screenshot of initial load:

 If you would rather run the code locally, follow the below instructions:

 ## Getting Started